sujiniku/tepl/docs/roadmap-done.md

 New small features in Tepl 6.0 (GNOME 40)
 -----------------------------------------

+New:
 - TeplSpaceDrawerPrefs: preferences widget for GtkSourceSpaceDrawer.
+- TeplLanguageChooser, TeplLanguageChooserWidget and TeplLanguageChooserDialog: for choosing a language for the syntax highlighting.
+- TeplProgressInfoBar.
+- Plus new functions here and there.

+Changes:
+- TeplInfoBar has been reworked.

 New small features in Tepl 5.0 (GNOME 3.38)
 -------------------------------------------